AAFC-BICoE/back-lite/README.md

  `args`    |          | Arguments provided to the dumping command.
 Overrides default arguments

 Target files support comment lines (lines beginning with `#`) and escaped line breaks (lines ending with `\`).
-The name of a target file should have a meaningful name, as it is used for logging, as well as for the name of the backup files
+The name of a target file should have a meaningful name, as it is used for logging, as well as for the name of the backup files.

 Example target file, backs up 3 mysql databases:
 ```ini